-Maximum of 25 points
+Maximum of 20 points

 Applicants must provide documentation of the driving distances calculated by Google Maps for the amenities described below.
+Specific instructions will be provided with the application.
 Routes must be drivable as of the preliminary application deadline.
 The measurements will be between the points closest to the site entrance and the amenity entrance.
+For non-scattered sites, all amenity maps submitted must use the same starting location.

 For scattered site properties, the measurement will be from the site location with the longest distance(s) to the amenity entrance.
 The establishments must be open to the general public and operating as of the preliminary application deadline with no announced closing.